s-KaiNet/react-simple-hook-store/README.md

 [![npm version](https://badge.fury.io/js/react-simple-hook-store.svg)](https://badge.fury.io/js/react-simple-hook-store)

 No Redux, no Mobx, no React Context API, just React hooks.
-It means React 16.8+ required and you can use it only with functional components.
+React 16.8+ required.

 The project is heavily based on the [State Management with React Hooks — No Redux or Context API](https://medium.com/javascript-in-plain-english/state-management-with-react-hooks-no-redux-or-context-api-8b3035ceecf8) article and corresponding npm module.
 This project fixes some issues, adds tests, new features and written in TypeScript.